wunderfarm/wordpress-release-action/README.md

-# WF WordPress Build Action
+# WF WordPress Release Action

 This action builds WF WordPress projects and uploads the zipped artifacts to an AWS S3 Bucket.